-It is estimated that more than 34 million televisions were shipped to the United States in 2015.
+Nearly all homes in the United States own at least one television and TVs accounted for approximately 25% of annual consumer electronics electricity consumption in 2017.
 With televisions getting bigger and using more energy, it's no wonder that most consumers say that energy efficiency will be a factor in their next television choice.
 Look for the ENERGY STAR label to save energy, save money, and help protect the climate.

 Saving energy with ENERGY STAR certified home entertainment products helps protect the climate.
 A home equipped with TVs, set-top boxes, a Blu-Ray player, and a soundbar that have earned the ENERGY STAR, can save nearly $140 over the life of the products.
-If each TV, DVD player, and soundbar purchased in the U.S. this year earned the ENERGY STAR certified, we would save more than $220 million and prevent nearly 2.8 billion pounds of greenhouse gas emissions every year, equal to the emissions of nearly 275,000 cars.
+If each TV, DVD player, and soundbar purchased in the U.S. this year earned the ENERGY STAR certified, we would save more than $250 million and prevent 2.9 billion pounds of greenhouse gas emissions every year, equal to the emissions of nearly 290,000 cars.

 Televisions originally qualified for the ENERGY STAR label in 1998.
-ENERGY STAR certified televisions must consume 1 watt or less in Sleep Mode and On Mode power requirements vary according to screen area.
-External power supplies (EPS) packaged with TV products must meet level V performance requirements under the International Efficiency Marking Protocol and include the level V marking.
+ENERGY STAR certified televisions must consume 0.5 watts or less in Sleep Mode and On Mode power requirements vary according to screen area.
+External power supplies (EPS) packaged with TV products must meet level VI performance requirements under the International Efficiency Marking Protocol and include the level VI marking.

 Today's Flat Screen TVs:

 Today's flat screen televisions that are sold in the U.S. are mostly Liquid Crystal Displays (LCDs), with a few OLED TVs, and some remaining plasma TVs on the market.